 How a Stitch is Made

-This video shows exactly how a stitch is made.
+This video shows exactly how a lovely lockstitch, or stitch, is made.

 The pink bar and the gray bar represent two layers of fabric.

-See how the needle thread dips down, picks up the bobbin thread, and the two threads intertwine between the two layers of fabric to create the beautiful lockstitch.
+See how the needle thread dips down, picks up the bobbin thread, and the two threads intertwine like soul mates between the two layers of fabric to create the beautiful lockstitch.

 It always amazes me that such a simple action can allow us to create and express ourselves in so many infinite ways!